-In six seasons at FPU, Hirschkorn has coached 12 all-conference players, one GSAC Pitcher of the Year, one NAIA All-American, one NAIA Gold Glove winner and one player who went on to reach the major leagues.
+In ten seasons at FPU, Hirschkorn has coached 28 all-conference players, three conference/region pitchers of the year, two region players of the year, eight All-Americans, two national Gold Glove winners and one player who went on to reach the major leagues.

 After serving as Senior Associate Athletic Director for four years, Mike Rupcich joins the FPU baseball coaching staff.
 He brings with him a wealth of experience as a player and a coach, having worked as the head assistant at Fresno State from 1976-2002.